 If you’re into writing but don’t want to start a blog or website, being a freelance writer is a great idea.
 There are plenty of topics related to real estate that you could write about, including tips for buyers and sellers, the state of the housing market, or advice for other real estate professionals.

 You can find writing work in several ways.
 There are three ways to look for a job in the real estate industry.
-You can look for job postings online, contact companies and businesses directly, or work with a content marketing agency that specializes in the real estate industry.
+You can look for job postings online, contact companies and businesses directly, or work with a content marketing agency specializing in the real estate industry.

-One advantage of freelance writing is that you can start making money right away, as opposed to starting a website.
+One advantage of freelance writing is that you can start making money immediately instead of creating a website.
 You won’t need to wait six months or more for your site to grow before seeing any income.
-With a little bit of effort, you can start earning money from your site much sooner.
+You can start earning money from your site much sooner with a little effort.

 Why Are Side Hustles Important?

-As we referenced earlier, side hustles are a huge part of our own plan to achieve financial freedom.
+As referenced earlier, side hustles are a massive part of our plan to achieve financial freedom.
 As much of the extra income as we can produce from them goes straight into acquiring the next real estate property and grows our passive income snowball.

-A key part of being “AntiFragile”, as Nassim Taleb references in his book, is having optionality so that you can withstand tumults and blackswan events that invariably come up.
+A crucial part of being “AntiFragile,” as Nassim Taleb references in his book, is having optionality so that you can withstand tumults and black swan events that invariably come up.
 His book is a part of our list of best financial freedom books and which we consider essential reading on the subject.

 A side hustle can give you extra money to help you reach your financial goals, and it can also help you reduce your dependence on a single source of income.

-Budgeting ensures that you are in control of your finances and gives you the peace of mind of knowing that your job is not your only source of income.
+Budgeting ensures that you control your finances and gives you the peace of mind of knowing that your job is not your only source of income.

-While side hustles may not be easy, and they might not make someone rich overnight, they can be impactful if the person working on them is diligent for six to twelve months.
+While side hustles may not be easy and might not make someone rich overnight, they can be impactful if the person working on them is diligent for six to twelve months.

-There are many opportunities for you to add value to other real estate professionals and get paid for it.
+You have many opportunities to add value to other real estate professionals and get paid for it.
 Keep your eyes peeled for these opportunities.